facebookarchive/redux-react-hook/README.md

 ## Thanks

 Special thanks to @sawyerhood and @sophiebits for writing most of the hook!
+This repo was setup with the help of the excellent [`create-react-library`](https://www.npmjs.com/package/create-react-library).

 ## Contributing